wp-plugins/wp-club-manager/readme.txt

 == Description ==

 Create and manage a sports club website quickly and easily using WordPress.
-Manage multiple teams, player profiles and statistics, club staff, sponsors, league tables and keep track of upcoming and played matches all within one single plugin.
+Manage multiple teams in your club, player profiles and statistics, club staff, sponsors, league tables and keep track of upcoming and played matches all within one single plugin.

 = Features =

 Comes with all the tools you need to manage your sports club or team website.
 Features include:

-* Supported sports: soccer, baseball, basketball, ice hockey, field hockey, netball, volleyball, Aussie rules, American football, rugby, gaelic football, hurling, floorball and handball
 * Manage multiple teams
 * Player and staff profiles
 * Player ratings